folio-org/raml-module-builder/doc/upgrading.md

 The next step is not strictly required but is needed to comply with the [Technical Council decision DR-000012](https://wiki.folio.org/display/TC/DR-000012+-+Localization+parameter+for+back-end).

 It removes the deprecated language query parameter, and introduces the totalRecords query parameter that exists since RMB 33.2.\*.
-Some module might already have done this step.
+Some modules might already have done this step.

 It assumes that https://github.com/folio-org/raml is used as a git submodule at `ramls/raml-util/` directory.
-Update the sumodule to the latest commit:
+Update the submodule to the latest commit:
 ```
 git submodule update --remote ramls/raml-util/
 git add ramls/raml-util/